STAYING ON TOP OF YOUR EXAM NERVES

 The sooner you get started the less pressure you'll put on yourself as it gets closer to exam time.
-Making notes in class, trying different note-making styles (using visuals, flow charts, mind maps, etc) and regularly revisiting your notes is a a good way to get a head start while you're still learning.
+Making notes in class, trying different note-making styles (such as using visuals, flow charts, mind maps among many others) and regularly revisiting your notes is a good way to get a head start while you're still learning.
 If that doesn't work for you, take our learning preferences quiz to get the most from your studies.

 Starting your revision early is key but there are other ways to prepare for exams as well.
 Familiarise yourself with what your exams will be like if you can.
 You won't know everything about an exam, but these 6 things can help reduce your stress:

 - Explore the exam topics and read the module learning outcomes in you handbook to work out what might come up

 - Know the day, time and duration of each exam – and write them in your diary or calendar

 - Visit the venue to familiarise yourself with how to get there, where you could wait and what the exam room will look like (if you can)

 - Find out what equipment is or isn't allowed ahead of time